CristianPrundeanuARM/exd-tsdb-mbed-client-connector/README.md

 # Quick start guide with a K64F device and mbed-cli/gcc

-This assumes you already have mbed-cli and gcc set up, and a K64F device connected.
+This quick start assumes you already have mbed-cli and gcc set up, and a K64F device connected.
+If you don't, you can ignore this section and use the online compiler.

 * mbed import https://github.com/CristianPrundeanuARM/exd-tsdb-mbed-client-connector
 * cd exd-tsdb-mbed-client-connector